- Our Work

 For more than a decade, USAID has helped Bangladesh protect its natural resources and biodiversity by bringing together local communities and the government to form committees that co-manage more than 700,000 hectares of wetlands and forest areas.
 These community co-management groups monitor protected areas to conserve flora and fauna, prevent illegal poaching, and reduce natural resource degradation.
 USAID also teaches people living near these protected areas new job skills to generate alternative income sources, directly increasing economic benefits to nearly 200,000 individuals.

 Millions of Bangladeshis depend on the Sundarbans, the world's largest mangrove forest, for food, resources, and shelter.
-See how USAID is working with Bangladesh to conserve the forest and promote biodiversity.
+See how USAID is working with Bangladesh to protect the forest, its native royal Bengal tigers and other important animal species, and help people living in this area become less reliant on natural resources for food and their livelihood.